kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-05-expose-and-secure-workload-oauth2.md

 ## Expose and secure your workload

-Follow the instructions in the tabs to expose an instance of the HttpBin service or a sample Function, and secure them with Oauth2 scopes.
+Follow the instructions to expose an instance of the HttpBin service or a sample Function, and secure them with Oauth2 scopes.

 <div tabs>